themanual/canonical/issue-4/2-wilson-miner-article.md

 Already, this engineered growth shows signs of slowing.
 Eventually, the clock will run out.

 Much of the western part of the state of Kansas has been cultivated for farmland, but to the east, in the Flint Hills, the rocky landscape that gives the region its name has yielded less willingly to the plow.
 Here, the tall grass prairie that was the natural ecosystem of these plains before agriculture displaced it still covers several thousand acres of rolling hills.
-Much of it has been used as grazing land for livestock, but the deep, resilient root system of the native grasses keep hold of the soil, protecting against erosion.
+Much of it has been used as grazing land for livestock, but the deep, resilient root system of the native grasses keeps hold of the soil, protecting against erosion.

 In contrast to the annual grains that make up the foundation of our food system, prairie grasses are perennial plants.
 Each year, when the grass above ground dies in the fall and winter (or during a drought), the roots, which make up as much as 75% of the plants’ biomass, stay intact below and produce new growth in the spring.